 1960 Mau Mau Uprising ends.

-1961 20 January: John F. Kennedy is inaugurated as President of the United States.
+1961 20 January: John F. Kennedy was inaugurated as President of the United States.

 1961 12 April: Yuri Gagarin, flying the Vostok 1 spacecraft as part of the Vostok program, becomes the first human in space.

-1961 25 May: In an address to Congress, John F. Kennedy declares the United States’ objective of “landing a man on the Moon and returning him safely to the Earth”
+1961 25 May: In an address to Congress, John F. Kennedy declared the United States’ objective of “landing a man on the Moon and returning him safely to the Earth.”

 1961 13 August: Construction of the Berlin Wall.1961 8 September: UN Secretary-General Dag Hammarskjöld dies in a plane crash.